Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 In the Singular Formula

 Zinc is one of the biomarkers used by the Singular formulation engine to calibrate zinc supplementation.
-Erythrocyte measurement provides a reliable reading of intracellular status, enabling precise adjustment.
+Serum measurement provides a standardized reading of status, enabling precise adjustment.

-When zinc falls in the low ranges, the formula includes zinc at a reinforced dosage to support intake.
+When zinc falls in the low ranges, the formula includes zinc at its highest dosage to support intake.
 Targeted nutritional guidance accompanies this adjustment, pointing toward the most bioavailable dietary sources.
-When status is optimal, a maintenance dose preserves balance without overload risk.
+In the first third of the optimal range, a maintenance dose preserves balance.
+Beyond that, no rule adds zinc on zinc status alone.

 Zinc and copper are measured together in the Singular panel.
 Their combined interpretation, via the copper-to-zinc ratio, provides a more nuanced reading than analyzing each marker in isolation.